 Let’s break these down into a little more detail.

 We all know water is vital for survival, and this goes for your green lawn, too.
 A well-hydrated lawn will stay healthy and green.
 When you do water your grass, it’s best to do it in the morning, as the usually cooler temps will slow evaporation.
 If you can’t get to a morning routine, late afternoon/early evening is second best.
 Aim for two good waterings a week, at least enough to go six inches deep.

 Sometimes fertilizer isn’t the only thing giving you nutrients.
 Are you noticing vibrant green patches in your yard?
 If you’ve ruled out fertilization issues, maybe you might have something called fairy rings.
 These circular, dark green patches sometimes even sprout mushrooms and are caused by decaying organic matter in your soil.
 This decay releases nitrogen, on which your grass thrives.
-While it is technically a disease, there is no real fix.
+While it is technically a disease, there is no simple fix.
 Most can mask it with fertilization (nitrogen of course) and a routine of watering and aerating as well.

 Noticing brown spots in your yard, about 5-10 inches in diameter?
 Do you have a dog?
 Chances are, they go hand in hand.
-See, a dog’s urine is high in nitrogen (there’s that keyword again) and just like we mentioned before with fertilizer, too much is not good for your grass.
+See, a dog’s urine is high in nitrogen (there’s that keyword again) and lactic acid and just like we mentioned before with fertilizer, too much is not good for your grass.

 There are many reasons why you may be seeing different shades of green around the neighborhood; we just went through a few.
 In most cases, having a routine for your lawn care will leave you with a gorgeous, green lawn.
 Notice any of the issues above?
 Or have any problems we didn’t address?
 Contact us, and we’d be happy to help.